ModUDuke/Causal-Inference-Modeling/chapter1.md

 # Nice.
 That is pretty far from 0 for a t-statistic, so we can very safely say that this is a statistically significant result.

 # Another test we can use is the p-value, which is a more common (and misused!) statistic that returns a value between 0 and 1.
-Let’s see if our p-value is under 0.05, which is a standard goal for significance.
+Let's see if our p-value is under 0.05, which is a standard goal for significance.

-# 2) What’s the p-value for our regression?
+# 2) What's the p-value for our regression?
 Don't round the number.

       Solution2<-

 # Good.
-It’s very safe to interpret that as a very strong sign of statistical significance!
+It's very safe to interpret that as a very strong sign of statistical significance!

-# You now want to make sure that your regression closely represents what’s happening in  your actual data.
+# You now want to make sure that your regression closely represents what's happening in  your actual data.
 The $R^2$ coefficient of determination is a statistical measure of how well a linear regression line approximates the real data points.
 It tells you how much of the scattering of data points around the mean is explained by the model, from 0% - 100%.

-# Of course, it’s not always that simple if your data is nonlinear or on a subject that’s generally hard to predict, so we can’t always assume that a high $R^2$ is better than a low $R^2$.
+# Of course, it's not always that simple if your data is nonlinear or on a subject that's generally hard to predict, so we can't always assume that a high $R^2$ is better than a low $R^2$.

 # 3) In this case, R-squared is a useful term, which is termed "Multiple R Squared" in this table to distinguish it from a different measure called Adjusted R Squared.
 What is the Multiple R-squared value is of this model?
 Don't round the number.